 Make sure your class ticket counts and your form are validated by a staff member.
 Material feels will be reimbursed 4 - 6 weeks after each event.

 Material fees, for the purpose of this form, may not be what is published, but rather are the material fee amounts you have submitted to us.
 Please either verify amounts at the Ambassador Desk, or leave the column blank, as we will complete it for you upon our return to the office.
 The verified form becomes your invoice and determines how you are reimbursed for any applicable materials fees and other class-count related fees (i.e. per-student bonus payments).

 How will my participation at the event be promoted?

-Faculty members are prominently featured in the printed event brochure; at www.sewingexpo.com on the Faculty Page and in both the PDF and unabridged versions of the event brochure; and, wherever possible, in a special interest newspaper section distributed prior to the event in local newspapers and at the Expo as the Show Program.
-This invaluable promotion alerts attendees to specific class content and special interests of Expo Faculty members, allowing them to plan for shopping throughout the Expo with faculty members and/or their sponsoring retailers.
+Faculty members are prominently featured in the printed event brochure, at www.sewingexpo.com, on our “Meet the Teachers” page and, wherever possible, in our emails, newsletters and social media posts on multiple platforms.
+This invaluable promotion alerts attendees to specific class content and special interests of Expo Faculty members, allowing them to plan for shopping & learning throughout the Expo with faculty members and/or their sponsoring retailers.

 Things to remember:

 - Those wishing to be considered for teaching positions must submit class proposals, samples, any audio/visual requests and your photo and biography by the posted deadlines.
 The logistics in creating an excellent program force our hand and our calendar.
 We appreciate your understanding and all your efforts in taking care of required details – details which go a long way in helping to produce a satisfying and profitable event for everyone.